DLeenheer/Professional-Development/week4.md

 - None currently

 # Reflection on the process you used last week, how can you make the process work better?
 - I took a long weekend trip to back to Michigan to visit family last week.
 I was able to keep on top of coursework while there however I ended up having a significant travel delay that caused me to significantly disrupt my normal sleep schedule.
 This issue caused me to fall behind some midweek last week.
-I has been much more on task this week.
+I have been much more on task this week.
 - The learning is to not schedule trips during semesters, it just throws things off too much.